We may earn income from links in this post. Please read this Disclosure for details.

-Guatemalan Ceviche or Ceviche de Camaron Guatemalteco
+Guatemalan Ceviche or Ceviche de Camarón Guatemalteco

 I also ate raw fish in Poisson Cru in French Polynesia without any problems.
-Ceviche is one of my absolute favourite dishes to eat during a beach vacation or prepare at home.
+Ceviche is one of my absolute favourite dishes to eat during a beach vacation or at home.

 How to Make Guatemalan Ceviche Step by Step

-Begin by peeling and deveining the shrimp ( fresh or frozen) and cooking it in the microwave for 3-5 minutes (depending on the size of the shrimp) in small batches until it is pink in colour.
+Begin by peeling and deveining the shrimp.
+Then cook it in the microwave for 3-5 minutes, depending on the size of the shrimp.
+Cook in small batches until it is pink in colour.

 In Guatemala, ceviche is often made by two or more people, so the chopping process goes quickly.
 Once the shrimp has been cooked and cooled to room temperature, chop it into smaller pieces.

 Chill the shrimp ceviche de cameron in the refrigerator for a few hours and then serve with saltines, a hot sauce such as Picamas Hot Sauce from Guatemala and avocado.
 That’s it!

 Variations: Guatemalan Mixed Seafood Ceviche / Ceviche Mixto Guatemalteco

-Marea Roja is meticulously clean, reasonably priced, fast and the menu is expansive offering a range of regional seafood dishes such as tapado, the Garifuna coconut and seafood soup popular on Guatemala’s Caribbean coast.
+- You can try several of these ceviches at Cevicheria Marea Roja, a sprawling roadside restaurant off the highway in El Rancho Progreso.
+It’s a great spot for regional Guatemalan cuisine such as tapado, the Garifuna coconut and seafood soup popular on Guatemala’s Caribbean coast.
 I don’t recommend eating ceviche offered by street vendors in Guatemala City.